 The IT Suite offers extended opening hours and is supported by a specialist Open Access Assistant during term time.
 In addition to the open access PCs within the IT Suite, there are 12 networked student PCs available within Seacole library.

-Victoria has worked in mental health nursing and nurse education for 18 years, with her time in practice being spent in Forensic Mental Health settings and as a Community Mental Health Nurse.
+Victoria has worked in mental health nursing and nurse education since 1998, with her time in practice being spent in Forensic Mental Health settings and as a Community Mental Health Nurse.
 She entered mental health work after studying Theology at the University of St Andrews and the University of Birmingham to further her interest in the way in which people make sense of their life experiences.

 In addition to academic studies in Theology and Nursing she took an MA in the Philosophy and Ethics of Mental Health at the University of Warwick, focusing on the function which extraordinary experiences, such as voice-hearing and delusional beliefs, might have in the life of the person experiencing them.
 Her dissertation focused on psychotic phenomena and religious experience.
 Victoria has since been a member of the advisory panel for the healthtalk.org psychosis project.